 Statement of Principles

-The bylaws of the Libertarian Party of Oregon prohibit the board from defining an official Libertarian platform.
+The Libertarian Party of Oregon does not have an official platform.
 However, in accordance with the bylaws of the national Libertarian Party, all state affiliates must affirm the Statement of Principles found in the National LP Platform.
 The text of the Statement of Principles is as follows:

 "We, the members of the Libertarian Party, challenge the cult of the omnipotent state and defend the rights of the individual.